-- 1. Control box: If you don't think you'll be using the on-board control buttons feel free to mount the box out of the way.
-The box has 8 mounting holes available allowing you to place it anywhere and in any position you wish.
-Just keep in mind access to its inputs and outputs in case you need to do troubleshooting or upgrades down the road. - 2.
-Power supply: The body of the power supply comes with 4 mount points.
-Screw it down out of the way and be mindful that it gets a little hot to the touch while it's providing power to your machine. - 3.
-E-stop: the e-stop button is meant to be your 'oops button' so place it somewhere that will always be easy to access in an instant whenever something goes wrong.
-If you undo the 4 screws holding the e-stop body together you'll see that there are holes to attach wood screws through the black bottom so you can mount it to any surface and reassemble the e-stop once you're done.
-If you wish to place it further from the machine, extending it's wires is quite straightforward by unscrewing the green connector and either using a soldering iron or a crimpable wire extender to lengthen it out. - 4.
+- 1. Power supply: The body of the power supply comes with 4 mount points.
+Screw it down out of the way and be mindful that it gets a little hot to the touch while it's providing power to your machine. - 2.
+E-stop: the E-stop button is meant to be your 'oops button' so place it somewhere that will always be easy to access in an instant whenever something goes wrong.
+If you undo the 4 screws holding the E-stop body together you'll see that there are holes to attach wood screws through the black bottom so you can mount it to any surface and reassemble the E-stop once you're done.
+If you wish to place it further from the machine, extending it's wires is quite straightforward by unscrewing the green connector and either using a soldering iron or a crimpable wire extender to lengthen it out. - 3.
 Motor cables: an easy way to tidy up motor cables is to drill holes with a spade or forstner bit right where the cables dangle down at both the rear Y-axis motors and where the remaining wires come out of the drag chain.
-This will allow you to run the wires on the
+This will allow you to run the wires on the underside of your workspace.